dcmnts/isosplit-paper/isosplit.md

 $$y_1 \leq y_2 \leq \dots \leq y_n.$$

-This may be solved in linear time using the pool adjacent violators algorithm (PAVA) [@pava]; we do not include the full pseudocode for this standard algorithm but note that it is essentially the same as the `mava_mse` function in [Algorithm A1](#algorithm-a1).
+This may be solved in linear time using the pool adjacent violators algorithm (PAVA) [@pava]; we do not include the full pseudocode for this standard algorithm but note that it is essentially the same as the `pava_mse` function in [Algorithm A1](#algorithm-a1).

 For up-down isotonic regression we need to find a turning point $y_b$ such that $y_1\leq y_2\leq\dots\leq y_b$ and $y_b\geq y_{b+1}\dots\geq y_n$.
 Again we want to minimize $F_w(y)$.
 One way to solve this is to use an exhaustive search for $b\in\{1,\dots,n\}$ with two runs of isotonic regression at each step.
 However, this would have $O(n^2)$ time complexity.